 Our relationships with the people around us, whether family, friends, partners or work colleagues, are important for our emotional health and practical support.
 Our personal esteem and sense of self can often revolve around the roles we play in life, and how we feel we are doing in those roles.

 MS can feel like a barrier to those relationships, making it harder to maintain the ones that matter to us or develop new ones in the future.
 It might be you or someone else with the MS diagnosis, but either way, it may take some time to work out how things have changed for you both, and what you can do to keep your relationship solid.

 You may be surprised to find that little has changed in reality.
 You are the same person after an MS diagnosis as you were before.
 Everyone has challenges in their life, and MS is not the whole story about who you are.

 Telling people about your MS

+If a member of your family is diagnosed with MS, you may find yourself providing a lot of help and support with the aspects of life that they cannot manage alone.
 Being a carer can take up a significant amount of time as well as being physically and mentally demanding.
 You may not know anyone else who plays a similar supporting role and may not think of yourself as a carer.

-Last updated: September 2017
+Last updated: June 2018